gubuntu/docker-geoserver/README.md

 docker build -t kartoza/geoserver git://github.com/kartoza/docker-geoserver
 ```

-To build with apt-cacher-ng (and minimised download requirements) do you need to
+To build with apt-cacher-ng (and minimised download requirements) you need to
 clone this repo locally first and modify the contents of 71-apt-cacher-ng to
 match your cacher host.
 Then build using a local url instead of directly from
 github.